jaredboice/uptown-dropdown/src/components/UptownDropdown/README.md

 ![List-Runner](screenshots/uptown-dropdown-logo.png "uptown-dropdown")

+## UPGRADES COMING VERY SOON
+the following options will soon be available:

+recently a breaking change of modifying 'calculateHeight' to 'calculateDimension' was made to prepare the path to the first and most exciting option below - orientation.
+I expect this to be the last big breaking change, and it was made in the first 24 hours of this package's original publish date.

+**orientation**
+ + 'vertical', 'vertical-reverse', 'horizontal', 'horizontal-reverse'

+**hideHeader**
++ the ability to hide the header and only use the 'expanded' prop as a means of toggling the body's expandability

+**maxHeight**
++ useful for restricting the maxHeight of horizontal orientations only (maxWidth will likewise only be applied on vertical orientations)

+**prependIcon**
++ when providing an IconComp, a value of true with prepend the icon before the placeholder rather than append it (default setting)

+**flexBasis**
++ in the next update, flexBasis will not be required for componentType = 'expander' (and probably shouldn't be used for that componentType unless needed)

 ## Description

 **Uptown-Dropdown** is a fully customizable _react_ _dropdown_ implementation that doubles as an _expander_.
 It accepts a header component or a placeholder, an optional icon, and a single component for the body which decouples the dropdown from a list and opens the door for expandable components that do not apply a list.
 Uptown-Dropdown offers optional built-in animation, applied css class names for each state of the component, switches for disabling the component and externally toggling expand/collapse states, multiple trigger types including click and hover, and the expansion state is passed as a parameter to the click handler and to the optional header/icon components when provided.